Olaf III of Norway: Biography

 Olaf was a son of King Harald Hardrada and Tora Torbergsdatter.
 Olaf joined his father during the invasion of England during 1066.
-However, he was only 16 years old during the Battle of Stamford Bridge in September 1066.
-He stayed on a ship and did not participate in the fighting.
+However, he was only 16 years old during the Battle of Stamford Bridge on 25 September 1066.
+He stayed guarding the ships at Riccall and did not participate in the fighting.
 After the Norwegian defeat, he sailed with the remains of the Norwegian strike force back to Orkney, where they wintered.
 The return journey to Norway took place in summer 1067.

 After the death of his father, Olaf shared the kingdom with his brother Magnus II (Magnus 2 Haraldsson) who had become king the previous year.
 When King Magnus died during 1069, Olaf became the sole ruler of Norway.

 During his reign, the nation of Norway experienced a rare extended period of peace.
 He renounced any offensive foreign policy, instead protecting Norway's sovereignty through agreements and marriage connections.
 Domestically he emphasized the church's organization and the modernization of the kingdom.
 The latter resulted in, among other things, the reorganization of the body-guard and of measures under which key cities, especially Bergen, could better serve as a royal residence.
 According to the Heimskringla by Snorri Sturluson, Olaf is said to have founded the city of Bergen (originally called Bjørgvin).